Skip to Content

 Water Bath Canner

-In order to make the Crispy Dill Pickles canning recipe, you will need a water bath canner.
+To make the Crispy Dill Pickles canning recipe, you will need a water bath canner.
 Once all the ingredients are placed into the canning jars, the brine is added, and the lids are placed on them, you will need to put them in the water bath canner.
 Do not fret, this is different than a pressure cooker.
 You do not have to worry about exploding jars.
 This is just hot boiling water.
 This helps the jars to seal.

 Canning Tool Kit

 The tools in this canning tool kit will make life so much easier.
-The jar lifter will help you get the jar into and out of the boiling hot water bath canner.
+The jar lifter will help you get the jar into and out of the boiling water bath canner.
 The jar funnel in this kit allows you to pour the hot brine into the jars when filling them up.
 The headspace tool and bubble remover help you measure the right amount of liquid that is in the jars and get the bubbles out.

 Canning Jars